This £54 saving on the AirPods pro is an absolute steal

 There are currently three versions of Apple’s AirPods, the all-new third-gen regular AirPods (£169, Apple.com), which are available with or without wireless charging.
 Then there are the pricier AirPods pro (£239, Apple.com), which feature active noise cancelling, and the flagship AirPods max over-ear headphones (£549, Apple.com).

-AirPods are rarely ever on sale, but now that Black Friday has arrived, prices on Apple’s hottest bits of tech are being slashed left, right and centre, making it the perfect time to pick up the company’s wildly popular pro earbuds.
+AirPods are rarely ever on sale, but now that Cyber Monday has arrived, prices on Apple’s hottest bits of tech are being slashed left, right and centre, making it the perfect time to pick up the company’s wildly popular pro earbuds.

 Amazon is currently selling the AirPods pro for just £185 with the new and updated MagSafe wireless charging case.
-So you’ll be saving a massive £54 in this Black Friday deal.
-Plus, we’ve spotted the first-ever deal on the new AirPod third-gen earbuds this Black Friday.
+So you’ll be saving a massive £54 in this Cyber Monday deal.
+Plus, we’ve spotted the first-ever deal on the new AirPod third-gen earbuds.

 Read more: